- Search The Registry

 - Creating Support

 - My Account

 *The American Colonization Society (ACS) was founded on this date in 1816.

-Formally called the Society for the Colonization of Free People of Color of America, it was established by Robert Finley.
+Formally called the Society for the Colonization of Free People of Color of America, Robert Finley established it.
 ACS was officially established at the Davis Hotel in Washington, D.C.
 The ACS supported the migration of free American Blacks back to Africa.
 From 1821 to 1822, the society helped to find a colony on the Pepper Coast of West Africa (Liberia), as a location for free-born or manumitted Blacks from America.

 The ACS was formed by groups otherwise opposed to each other on the issue of slavery.
-One group was a coalition made up of evangelicals and Quakers who supported abolition of slavery and believed Blacks would face better chances for freedom in Africa than in the United States.
+One group was a coalition made up of evangelicals and Quakers.
+They supported the abolition of slavery and believed Blacks would face better chances for freedom in Africa than in the United States.
 The other group was some slaveholders (in the Maryland branch and elsewhere) who saw repatriation as a way to remove free Blacks from slave societies and avoid slave rebellions.

 The two opposed groups found common ground in support of repatriation.
-Among the society's supporters were Charles Fenton Mercer, Henry Clay, John Randolph, Francis Scott Key, Richard Bland Lee and Bushrod Washington.
+The society's supporters were Charles Fenton Mercer, Henry Clay, John Randolph, Francis Scott Key, Richard Bland Lee, and Bushrod Washington.
 The Society was especially prominent among slaveowners in the Virginia Piedmont region in the 1820s and 1830s.
-American presidents Thomas Jefferson, James Monroe, and James Madison were among its supporters.
+American presidents Thomas Jefferson, James Monroe, and James Madison were among their supporters.
 James Madison served as the Society's president in the early 1830s.